By David Joel Miller, Writer.

 Does this book need another page of description?

 In the revision process, I struggle to decide whether I have written too much description or when there are insufficient details.
 I read a lot of other fiction, particularly in the amateur sleuth category.
-Occasionally I’m impressed by some extraordinarily brilliant description which produces a vivid image in my brain.
+Occasionally I’m impressed by some extraordinarily brilliant description that produces a vivid image in my brain.
 More often though, when I reach long passages of description, I find myself speeding up, skimming over the description.

 I am starting to feel like description, at least in an amateur sleuth mystery, is like spices in a stew.
 A little bit of spice, especially chili powder, can enhance the dish.
 But I don’t want my novel to resemble my stew, the time I accidentally dumped in a whole jar of chili powder.